chrisburnell/chrisburnell.com/src/posts/articles/2018-11-07-numerals-romanticised.md

 Because we’re subtracting values from our Arabic numeral as we loop and convert Arabic values to Roman numerals, we will know when we’re done because our Arabic numeral will equal <samp>0</samp>.

 The same can be done for going from Roman numerals to Arabic.
 To do so, we have to check each character in-sequence and tally up their values to arrive at the Arabic value.
-Like before, we have to watch out for the <q>one-value-less</q> exceptions, so instead of just checking each single character in sequence, we’ll first check if the *next two* characters in the Roman numeral sequence match an exception, and if so, use that value instead.
+Like before, we have to watch out for the <q>one-value-less</q> exceptions, so instead of checking each single character in sequence, we’ll first check if the *next two* characters in the Roman numeral sequence match an exception, and if so, use that value instead.

 ```liquid{% raw %}
 {% assign input = include.value %}